cortext/patstat/parsed addresses/README.md

 ## Setting up Libpostal

 Libpostal is a C library for parsing/normalizing street addresses around the world using statistical NLP and open data.
-To install the lenguage binding for python can be read directly the documentation [here](https://github.com/openvenues/pypostal).
+To install the language binding for python you can directly access the documentation [here](https://github.com/openvenues/pypostal).
 For the present script was used a local libpostal-rest instance that was mounted with a [docker container](https://github.com/johnlonganecker/libpostal-rest-docker), this make easier and more generic the labor to interact with the library.